Bluedot-Innovation/Zone-Importer/README.md

 CSV_FILE_NAME=<Add file name here>
 ```

-## CSV Files
+## Example CSV files

-The importer will read CSV files from the /csv folder.
-We've provided some example CSVs in this folder.
+We've provided some example CSVs in this folder in the `/csv` folder.

 ## Additional info